-A good podcast is a perfect accompaniment to an Ibiza winter day.
-Whether you’re listening while doing the housework, on a long drive or with a glass of wine by the fire, the rich and wonderful world of podcasts will open your mind and introduce you to new ideas.
+A good podcast is a perfect accompaniment to the #stayathome and #quedateencasa movement.
+Whether you’re listening while doing the housework or reading the book you never finished the rich and wonderful world of podcasts will open your mind and introduce you to new ideas.
 Island podcast culture is in its infancy but there are four trailblazers producing beautifully crafted podcasts ranging from history and mythology to interviews with inspirational locals and food glorious food.

 Tales of Tanit